jfiander/jokes/Green Golfballs.md

 ## Jack's Fourteenth Birthday

 After working very hard, Jack finally received his driver's license, right on his fourteenth birthday.
-His dad, beaming at his son, said, "Jack, you're really becomming a grown man.
+His dad, beaming at his son, said, "Jack, you're really becoming a grown man.
 I'm sure your mom would be so proud to see how you've grown.
 To celebrate, I'd like to buy you something for your birthday.
 It can be anything at all.
 Just name it, and I'll get it for you."

 Jack thought about it for the whole drive home.
 As they pulled into the driveway, Jack told his dad, "I've decided what I want for my birthday.
 I'd like an entire car full of green golfballs."